-Ah, the New Year’s Resolution.
-For many an annual tradition, goals can range from improving health to knocking items off a bucket list.
-The idea of making resolutions at the beginning of the year is popular around the world, with its roots in ancient Babylon.
-Although international statistics were not available, domestically, about half of the U.S. population participates in this annual goal setting.
-As a concept, the phenomenon inspires a sense of inspiration and hope.
-However, this is dampened somewhat when you realize how many resolutions are unsuccessful.
+For many, New Year’s resolutions are an annual tradition.
+Domestically, almost half of the U.S. population participates in this annual goal setting.
+As a concept, the phenomenon brings a sense of inspiration and hope.
+However, this is certainly dampened when you realize how many resolutions are unsuccessful.

-Though resolutioners tend to feel very determined in first weeks of January, this can often fade quickly.
-In fact, a full 80% of New Year’s resolutions fail by mid-February.
-While this statistic may strike us as disappointing, it’s actually good news for us as marketers…(unless you just bought a Bowflex).
+Though New Year’s resolutioners tend to feel very determined in first weeks of January, 80% of resolutions fail by mid-February.
+While this statistic may strike us as disappointing, it’s actually good news for us as marketers, unless you just bought a Bowflex.

-In the time after New Years, many people want to create a positive change for themselves.
+Many people want to create a positive change for themselves in the new year.
 This gives marketers the opportunity to help people stick to their goals by marketing to your customer’s new year mindset.

 New Year, New Marketing